-Figure 18 shows the downlink throughput for static (blue and orange lines), and mobile (yellow line) nodes on the Arena (Figure 18a) and Colosseum (Figure 18b) testbeds.
+Figure 18 shows the UDP downlink throughput for static (blue and orange lines), and mobile (yellow line) nodes on the Arena (Figure 18a) and Colosseum (Figure 18b) testbeds.
+We can notice similar trends and patterns exhibited on both testbeds.
+Specifically, the throughput of the static nodes remains stable around 5 Mbps in both Colosseum and Arena, where we notice a less stable behavior due to the use of overthe-air communications, and potential external interference.

-Fig. 18: Downlink throughput of the cellular use case on the Arena and Colosseum testbeds.
+Fig. 18: UDP downlink throughput of the cellular use case on the Arena and Colosseum testbeds.

-We can see similar trends on both testbeds.
-Specifically, the throughput of the static nodes remains stable around 5 Mbps in both Colosseum and Arena, where we notice a less stable behavior due to the use of over-the-air communications, and potential external interference.
-As expected, the throughput of the mobile node-that starts from the top-left location shown in Figure 17 and travels to the right along the trajectory depicted with the green line in the figure increases as the node gets closer to the BS (where it reaches a 5 Mbps peak), and then decreases as the node gets farther away.
-By considering the throughput results of the two testbeds once the UEs complete the attachment procedures, Colosseum is able to achieve an average accuracy of 92.5%.
-These findings confirm the capabilities of the DT to perform emulated cellular experiments that closely follow the behavior of real-world setups and environments, even in the presence of mobile nodes.
+As expected, the throughput of the mobile node-that starts from the top-left location shown in Figure 17 and travels to the right along the trajectory depicted with the green line in the figure-increases as the node gets closer to the BS (where it reaches a 5 Mbps peak), and then decreases as the node gets farther away.